 Having a few basic tools required to ascend a rope, set up a mechanical advantage pulley system, or cut a rope is a great starting point for just about any sort of rescue scenario, crevasse or rock, that you can think of.

-Sure, you can improvise this with a prusik loop and a few biners, but having some relatively inexpensive and dedicated bits of rescue gear is a choice many climbers will make.
+Sure, you can improvise this with a prusik loop and a few carabiners, but having some relatively inexpensive and dedicated bits of rescue gear is a choice many climbers will make.

-On my harness just about all the time, I keep a small locking biner with the following:
+On my harness just about all the time, I keep a small locking carabiner with the following:

 Wild Country Ropeman micro ascender